 5. Texas Land Clearing – Multi-region operational capacity

-• Princeton, TX ranks #1 nationwide with a 30.6% population increase from 2023 to 2024.
+Princeton, TX ranks #1 nationwide with a 30%+ year-over-year population increase, continuing its breakout growth trend from prior years.

 Top 15 Fastest Growing Texas Cities by Annual Growth Rate (2024-2025)